jonfryd/tifoon/README.md

 Of course, all hosts could technically speaking be on the same physical network but grouped into logical networks.

 Ranges of hosts in CIDR or IP interval notation can not be specified, yet.
-Also, TCP is the only protocol supported as of this moment.

 ### `config/docker.yml`